DReGuerra/dreguerra.github.io/_pages/publications.md

 author_profile: true
 ---

-You can find my publications in my [GoogleScholar](https://scholar.google.com/citations?user=s0fyR20AAAAJ&hl=en&oi=sra) profile.
+You can find an up-to-date list of my publications in my [GoogleScholar](https://scholar.google.com/citations?user=s0fyR20AAAAJ&hl=en&oi=sra) profile.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>